debbiswal/Tech-BITE/Topics/Git/Art-4/submodule2.md

 [Home](https://debbiswal.github.io/Tech-BITE/) \| [Back](https://debbiswal.github.io/Tech-BITE/#git)

 ## Git Submodules - II {Draft Version}
+In my previous article [Git Submodule-I](../Art-3/submodule.md) , we have discussed the below points :
+* How to add a submodule to a repo
+* Cloning a repo with its submodules

+Today I will discuss more points...

+Lets start ..

+## Getting an update from Submodule repo

+Pending .... =>
 Adding submodule from a specific branch or commit show output of git status , gif diff --cache , cat .gitmodule , cat .git/configure
 Modifying submodule , commiting mainmodule without commiting submodule